How to improve spelling skills

 The more you encounter words in their written form, the better, because your brain will strengthen its receptive knowledge of them.
 This makes words easier to produce and spell correctly.
 Just flipping through a magazine or a newspaper can be effective spelling practice.
 If you’re reading content that contains industry specific language, even better.

-TOP TIP: If you have a learning difficulty like dyslexia or ADD/ADHD, you may be eligible for language support including accommodations and strategy-training at work.
+Top Tip: If you have a learning difficulty, like dyslexia or dysgraphia, or an attention disorder like ADD/ADHD, you may be eligible for language support including accommodations and strategy-training at work.

 Why does touch-typing help with spelling?
 Because it uses muscle memory in the fingers to encode a word’s spelling as a sequence of movements.
 You learn in the same way as when you remember how to dial a phone number.
 The more you type a word, the more it becomes automatic and you can recreate the sequence of the keys quickly and easily.
 Learn more in our posts: Is dyslexia a disability?, Touch-typing for dyslexics